praveenmegamind2-ai/pixhawk-quadcopter-uav/README.md

 ## 🔧 Improvements & Future Work
 - Integration of telemetry module for real-time ground communication
-- Further PID tuning for optimized flight performance
+- Further PID tuning for optimized flight performance and see the possibility to fly with autotuning instead of manual tuning
 - Transition to VTOL system development (next phase project)
 - Improved hardware reliability and modular design